 For example, say you’re in a really difficult course.
 You could focus on how hard the course is and tell yourself you’ll probably do poorly no matter how much you study.
 OR you accept the difficulty, work hard, get help from your prof or TA, and look forward to gaining new knowledge and feeling proud of yourself for trying your best.

 Additionally, while I can definitely get a little more pessimistic in the wetter, cooler months, the rain doesn’t mean we can’t still enjoy ourselves.
-Read through these student responses to see how you can stay uplifted and find fun things to do even when the rain is falling.
 Maybe it’s an indoor dance party or just enjoying the pitter-patter of raindrops on your window—there’s always something to look forward to.

 Remember to focus on the things that are going well, find something to be grateful for each day, and remind yourself how strong and capable you are—because it’s true!